Simmons Bedding Company: Era of corporate change

 The company suffered financially under the successive ownership of multiple private equity firms and other private investors.
 The private equity owners extracted $750 million in profits out of Simmons, while the company's debt increased from $164 million in 1991 to $1.3 billion in 2009.
 On September 25, 2009, Simmons announced a Chapter 11 restructuring plan and signed a purchase agreement with an investor group led by Ares Management and Ontario Teachers' Pension Plan.
 The bankruptcy court approved the deal, reducing the company's total debt from about $1 billion to $450 million.
 The bankruptcy did not include subsidiaries in Canada and Puerto Rico, but those units were included in the deal with Ares Management and the Ontario Teachers' Pension Plan.
 Ares and the Ontario Teachers' Pension Plan were also the owners of the Serta brand name under National Bedding Company LLC.
 They operated Serta and Simmons Bedding as independent entities that continued to compete with one another.

 On October 2, 2012, private equity firm Advent International acquired a majority interest in AOT Bedding Super Holdings (now Serta Simmons Holdings, LLC), the parent company of Simmons and Serta.
 Ares Management and the Ontario Teachers' Pension Plan continued to own a "significant" share of company equity.
 At the time of the Advent acquisition, Simmons and Serta together held a 34 percent share of the U.S. mattress market.
 Simmons and Serta retained separate sales, marketing, research and development, and merchandising departments, and continue to remain separate.

 In August 2018, Simmons Bedding's parent company Serta Simmons Holdings LLC announced a merger with online retailer Tuft & Needle to increase their online presence.

 By November 2020, the parent company had established a website to promote its renaming to Serta Simmons Bedding LLC, while still retaining the separate brands it owns (Serta, Simmons, Tuft & Needle and Beautyrest, now spun off from Simmons into a separate brand) and individual websites for them.

 On January 23, 2023, Serta Simmons Bedding filed for Chapter 11 bankruptcy.

+The company successfully completed its financial restructuring and emerged from Chapter 11 on June 29, 2023, continuing to operate normally.

+Beyond the United States, the Simmons brand operates internationally through licensing agreements, and continues to expand in multiple countries, including Asia, Latin America and Brazil.